Jarvis-Consulting-Group/jarvis_data_eng-alextjin/README.md

 ## Highlighted Projects
 **RISE**: I played a significant role in an on-prem-to-cloud project that involved integrating new data sources.
 I actively contributed by establishing connections with these new data sources and constructing the project-specific database.
 This involved creating over 650 tables to facilitate efficient data storage and retrieval.
 Additionally, I designed and developed more than 20 ETL workflows using Informatica, ensuring smooth data transformations and transfers.
-To optimize operations, I leveraged Airflow and worked on three DAGs (Directed Acyclic Graphs) for workflow orchestration.
+To optimize operations, I leveraged Airflow and worked on more than 10 DAGs (Directed Acyclic Graphs) for workflow orchestration to ingest files from AWS S3 and send outbound files to different business users.
 Furthermore, I implemented bash scripts to automate tasks and monitor the performance of these workflows, enabling streamlined operations and efficient performance monitoring.

 ## Professional Experiences